Unirational moduli spaces of some elliptic K3 surfaces: General strategy

 Now let $d \le \dim{F}$ be the minimal dimension of the fibers of $\pi_2$.
 By semicontinuity of the fiber dimension, there exists on open dense subset $U$ of $I_{d,\gamma,n}$ such that $\dim{\pi_2^{-1}(E',\Gamma')}=d$ for all $(E',\Gamma') \in U$.
 If $d < \dim{F}$, then

 which is a contradiction, since by assumption the number $ \dim{I_{d,\gamma,n}}+\dim{F}$ coincides with the expected dimension of $I$.
-This implies that $\pi_2$ is dominant, and thus gives to $I$ (generically) the structure of a projective bundle over $I_{d,\gamma,n}$ (with fiber isomorphic to $G$).
-In particular, $I$ is unirational, and therefore, $\cM_{2k}$ is unirational, too. \end{proof}
+This implies that $\pi_2$ is dominant and that the general fiber of $\pi_2$ is isomorphic to $G$, and thus it gives to $I$ (generically) the structure of a projective bundle over $I_{d,\gamma,n}$ (since by cohomology and base change $\pi_2$ is a projective bundle over the open subset of $I_{d,\gamma,n}$ where $\pi_2$ is proper, flat and the fibers are isomorphic to $G$).
+In particular $I$ is unirational, and therefore $\cM_{2k}$ is unirational as well. \end{proof}

 The previous proposition proves the existence of the diagram

 whenever $I^{sm}\ne \emptyset$ and a certain equality of dimensions holds.
 As we already remarked, the general fiber of $\pi_2$ is isomorphic to the iterated Grassmannian $G$ defined above, of dimension